Kais Al-Ani

-Kais Al-Ani (قَيْس الْعَانِيّ; born 29 March 1997) is a footballer who plays as a goalkeeper for Polish club Sparta Kazimierza Wielka.
+Kais Al-Ani (قَيْس الْعَانِيّ; born 29 March 1997) is a footballer who plays as a goalkeeper for Polish club Radziszowianka Radziszów, where he also serves as a youth goalkeeping coach.
 Born in Poland, he was an Iraq youth international.

 Club career

 Al-Ani trialed for Spanish La Liga side Málaga.

 International career

 Al-Ani received call-ups to the Iraq national team, and was described as "expected to be an important part of the Iraq team".

 Style of play

 Al-Ani has said he was "praised... for resuming the game with my legs and the confidence to intervene".

 Personal life

 Al-Ani is a native of Podhale, Poland, and attended the Górale Football School.
 He was born to an Iraqi father and a Polish mother, and has a sister.